 Instructions

-- Gather all your ingredients.
+- Gather all the ingredients.
 Preheat the oven to 400ºF (200ºC).
-For a convection oven, reduce cooking temperature by 25ºF (15ºC).
+For a convection oven, reduce the cooking temperature by 25ºF (15ºC).
 Cut 1½ Tbsp unsalted butter (cold) into small cubes.

-- With a sharp knife, score a ¾-inch (2-cm) border around the edge of the puff pastry sheet to create a crust (do not cut all the way through the dough).
-Poke the inner square (rectangle) all over with a fork.
+- With a sharp knife, score a ¾-inch (2-cm) border around the edges of the puff pastry sheet to create a crust (do not cut all the way through the dough).
+Poke the rest of the dough (the inner rectangle) all over with a fork.
 Transfer the puff pastry sheet with the parchment paper to a rimmed baking sheet.

-- In a small bowl, add 2 Tbsp apricot jam and 2 tsp water.
+- To a small bowl, add 2 Tbsp apricot jam and 2 tsp water.
 Stir well to combine so it’s easy to spread.

 - In another small bowl, combine 1 large egg yolk and 1 tsp water.
 Whisk well together.

-- In another small bowl, combine 2 Tbsp sugar and ¼ tsp cinnamon powder.
+- In a third small bowl, combine 2 Tbsp sugar and ¼ tsp cinnamon powder.

 - Peel, core, and cut 2 apples into slices ⅛ inch (3 mm) thick.
 Try to keep the slices stacked together so you can easily spread and fan them out on the puff pastry.

-- Evenly spread the apricot glaze in the center of the pastry sheet.
+- Evenly spread the apricot glaze on top of the pastry sheet, avoiding the crust edges.

-- Arrange the apple slices on the jam, overlapping slightly and fanning them out as you go.
-You may end up not using all the apple slices, just eat and enjoy them.
+- Arrange the apple slices on the jam, overlapping them slightly and fanning them out as you go.
+You may end up not using all the apple slices.

-- Sprinkle with sugar and cinnamon mixture.
+- Sprinkle with the sugar mixture.
 Brush around the crust with the egg wash.
-Then, place the butter cubes over the apples.
+Then, dot the butter cubes over the apples.

 - Bake at 400ºF (200ºC) for about 22 to 25 minutes, or until the crust is golden brown.

-- Transfer the pan to a wire rack and cool for at least 10 minutes before slicing.
-If you like, sprinkle 1 Tbsp confectioners’ sugar on top and/or serve with vanilla ice cream.
+- Transfer the pan to a wire rack and cool for at least 10 minutes before slicing into squares.
+If you‘d like, sprinkle 1 Tbsp confectioners’ sugar on top.
+It‘s also delicious served with vanilla ice cream.

 To Store

-- Wrap the tart in aluminum foil (I keep them individually packed for a later snack) and put in a freezer bag.
+- Wrap the tart in aluminum foil (I keep them individually wrapped for an easy snack) and put in a freezer bag.
 Store in the freezer for up to a month.
-Reheat the frozen tart (do not defrost) in the oven or oven toaster before you enjoy.
+Reheat the frozen tart (do not defrost) in the oven or oven toaster at 350℉ (180℃) until warm.

 こんにちは!
 Viewing this recipe from Japan! 🙂 I am planning to make this for a friendsgiving, but could only find pie sheet.
 Would it work as a replacement for puff pastry?